OxfordHCC/hcc_df_study/README.md

   -t, --target uint32         to user id
   -u, --user uint32           from user id
 ```

-The source user id is used to signal the source of the audio packets to the target user (e.g. in the mumble client, the source user icon will blink).

 The delay parameter introduces artificial latency in the speech by waiting the specified amount between sneding packets to the target user.
 This value may need tweaking depending on the charactersitics of the input wave file.
 For a 48khz sample rate wav, a 20ms delay seems to be ok.